 Comparing Mean, Median, and Mode.
 Why wouldn't we always use the mean to describe the variable of interest?
-The answer is demonstrated in our student absenteeism example: even a few extreme values (sometimes called outliers) can seriously distort or skew the picture.
+The answer that you may realize from the student absenteeism example is that even a few extreme values (sometimes called outliers) can skew the picture.
 The most common value (mode) was 0 but we had a couple of students with some really high values compared to the others: 26 and 49.
-When we add those two extreme values into the total number of absent days to compute the group mean, they have a big impact on the total (194): the mean for the 28 students was 6.93 days absent.
-Without those two extreme values, the total would have been 119, making the mean for the 26 remaining students (28 - 2 = 26) only 4.6 days (119/26=4.6).
-This mean of 4.6 days is considerably less than the mean of 6.93 days we observed with these two extreme students included.
-Thus, you can see that the two extreme values had a powerful skewing impact on the mean.
+When we add those two extreme values into the total number of absent days, they have a big impact on the total (194), where the mean for the 28 students was 6.93 days absent.
+Without those two extreme values, the total would have been 119, and the mean for those 26 remaining students (28 - 2 = 26) would be 119/26=4.6 days instead of the considerably higher mean of 6.93 days we observed with these two extreme students included.